This post may contain affiliate links.

 As a result of this mod, we also have to add a few extra steps to the process of getting the Jeep prepared for towing.
 All up, we estimate it takes 2-3 minutes to get the Jeep into neutral and ready to be towed.
 That’s on top of the 2 minutes it takes to connect the towbar.
 Now that we’ve had a bit of practice, it takes us about 5 minutes all up, to get fully set up and ready to tow.

 We felt it was important to mention this aftermarket mod here – even if you aren’t planning to tow a Jeep like ours – as some other vehicles might be listed as appropriate for towing four down.
-But those vehicles may require aftermarket modifications for optimal safety and longevity.
+However, those vehicles may require aftermarket modifications for optimal safety and longevity.
 You will likely need to research deeper than just an owner’s manual, and the Motorhome Magazine Dingy Towing Guide, as we did.
 And definitely DO NOT rely on what a car dealer tells you!
 Even if they say the car is towable.
-Rmember, they are trying to sell you a car, not help you be a safe RVer!
+Remember, they are trying to sell you a car, not help you be a safe RVer!

 How to keep your Jeep's red rescue hooks